leosumi/pandoc-rss-template/README.md

 ## Validation

 To validate the generated RSS feed file, you can check it with an [RSS validator](http://www.rssboard.org/rss-validator/).
+There is also the [W3C validator](https://validator.w3.org/feed/).

 ## License